 Wah Tip – potstickers – were pretty good, but could have used thinner skins and more caramelization in the pan.

-Roast duck was succulent, with crispy skin.
-The poultry came with a dish of with ginger-infused plum sauce.
+Roast duck was succulent and crisp skinned.
+The poultry came with ginger-infused plum sauce.

 Scallion pie is a highlight at most Shanghai-style Chinese restaurants, with flaky layers.
 Unfortunately, Ton Kiang’s version was more like a doughy pancake.